preeves-splunk/pla1750b/module_1/Module 1 Ingest Actions.md

 OR 302023 OR 302024 OR 302025 OR 302026 OR 302027 OR 4001*
 ```

 Notice that recent events exist for the first search, but not the second.
-This indicates that ingest actions is correctly filtering out ICMP-related messages.
+This indicates that ingest actions ruleset is correctly filtering out ICMP-related messages.

 ![Splunk Cloud search results of index=firewall sourcetype=cisco:asa with the search highlighted in red and search results highlighted in green](https://github.com/preeves-splunk/pla1750b/blob/v1/module_1/5_1.png?raw=true)